Anthony Burns: Early life

 Anthony Burns was born enslaved in Stafford County, Virginia on May 31, 1834.
-His mother was enslaved by John Suttle, who died shortly after Anthony’s birth.
-His mother was a cook for the Suttle family and had 13 children in total, with Anthony being her youngest.
-His father was rumored to be a free man and supervisor for a quarry in Virginia, who later died from stone dust inhalation.
-After John Suttle died, his widowed wife took over his estate and sold Burns’s older siblings in order to prevent bankruptcy.
-Eventually, Burns’s mother was sold.
+His mother was the slave of a certain John Suttle and served as a cook for the Suttle family.
+She bore 13 children in total, and Anthony was her youngest.
+Anthony's father was rumored to be a free man who worked as a supervisor in a quarry in Virginia who later died from stone dust inhalation.

+Burns's master, John Suttle, died shortly after Anthony’s birth.
+His widowed wife took over his estate and sold Burns’s older siblings in order to prevent bankruptcy.
+Eventually, Burns’s mother was also sold, or rented out to some other family.
 Anthony did not see her for two years, when Mrs. Suttle went to collect the revenue from her being hired out as a laborer.
-When Anthony was 6, Mrs. Suttle died.
-Her property, including the boy, was inherited by her eldest son, Charles F. Suttle.
+When Anthony was six years old, Mrs. Suttle died.
+Her property, including Anthony, was inherited by her eldest son, Charles F. Suttle.

 In order to repay the family’s existing debts, Charles mortgaged his slaves and continued his mother’s financial practices to prevent further bankruptcy.
 During this time, Burns began his earliest tasks while enslaved.
 Burns looked after his niece so that his sister was available for labor, and stayed at the House of Horton where his sister lived and worked.
 Here, Burns was introduced to education by the children who lived there; they taught Burns the alphabet in exchange for small services.

-At the age of 7, Burns was hired out to three single women (referred to as maidens in the historic text) to work for $15 a year.
+At the age of 7, Burns was hired out to three single women (referred to as maidens in the historic text) to work for $15 a year, paid to his master.
 His jobs included running necessary errands and collecting their weekly supply of cornmeal from the nearby mill.
 It was during this time that Burns was first exposed to religion.
 At the age of 8, Burns went to work for $25 a year and was again offered a chance to learn.
 In this job, the children taught Burns how to spell through their own spelling worksheets from school; in return, Anthony performed antics for their entertainment.
 Burns worked in this capacity for two years and left due to poor treatment.

 Burns was next leased by William Brent.
 Brent was the husband of a rich young woman, and lived off her wealth, including the labor of numerous slaves.
 His wife was extremely kind to Anthony and he stayed there for two years, earning Suttle a total of $100.
 Under Brent’s supervision, Anthony learned about a land up North where black people were not enslaved.
 He began dreaming of his escape and freedom.
 Anthony refused to remain under Brent’s employment for a third year, although Suttle was satisfied with this position.
 Suttle humored Burns’s wishes to find his own employment, since he knew it was worth more to have a willing slave than many reluctant slaves.